South Africa: Social and Political Transformation

 (ISPR 3000 / 4 credits / 120 class hours)

 Conducted in Durban or in another approved location appropriate to the project.
-Students may choose to complete either an Independent Study Project or a practicum paper resulting from an internship with an affiliate organization working in social and/or political transformation.
-Sample topic areas: AIDS in South Africa; peace efforts in KwaZulu-Natal; democracy as seen by South Africans; education policy reform and implementation; the prison system in South Africa; prenatal and primary health care; independent churches and religion; trade unions and the ANC alliance; township jazz and political resistance; land reform; Zulu traditional healing and Western medicine; Afrikaner identity.
+Students may choose to complete either a research-based or practicum-based Independent Study Project, the former being a traditional research paper and the latter emerging from a practicum with an affiliated organization working in social and/or political transformation.
+Sample topic areas: HIV/AIDS in South Africa; peace efforts in KwaZulu-Natal; democracy as seen by South Africans; education policy reform and implementation; the prison system in South Africa; independent churches and religion; the role of online media content in South Africa; trade unions and the ANC alliance; township jazz and political resistance; land reform; Zulu traditional healing and Western medicine; Afrikaner identity.

 Duration: 15 weeks